j-w-c-b/starflight-tlc/README.md

 It also depends on Allegro 5.2 (font, ttf, image, audio, acodec, dialog addons)

-It uses CMake to generate the build configuration, and has been built successfully on macos, ubuntu linux, and windows 10.
+It uses CMake to generate the build configuration, and has been built successfully on macos, ubuntu linux, and windows 10 (using mingw32/msys).

 Feel free to edit.